 You should always endeavour to submit work that has no errors in any category.
 Although, we do understand the element of human error.
 This is why there are maximum permissible errors allowed at each quality level.
 However, the table below should only be used as a general guideline.
 Some errors carry more or less weight than others.
 For example, errors that change the meaning of the audible media are scored more strictly.

-Jane is able to see Standard level tasks on her personalised dashboard.
+For example, Jane is able to see Standard level tasks on her personalised dashboard.
 She submits a transcript that is found to contain 14 Accuracy errors and 20 presentation errors.
 The performance check done on the task determines that the transcript meets Standard quality requirements.

 Jane’s next performance check determines the transcript she submitted contains 10 Accuracy errors and 18 Presentation errors.
 The Accuracy score qualifies for High quality in that category, but the Presentation score remains at the Standard level.
 This means the task is only meeting Standard quality requirements.